frconor-ebook/meditations/_posts/2025-06-23-on-apostolate.md

 Sometimes God wants us to sit down, have a coffee or offer a drink or something, and go one-on-one with our friends and let down the drawbridge of our hearts.
 Share with them the things that we have come to treasure and value.
 Speak to them about God and about the spiritual realities of life.

-That\'s what friendship is.
-It\'s letting down the drawbridge of our hearts and letting other people see into our hearts and what\'s inside there.
+That's what friendship is.
+It's letting down the drawbridge of our hearts and letting other people see into our hearts and what's inside there.

-And when they see that, then they let down the drawbridge of their hearts and then there\'s a heart-to-heart communication.
+And when they see that, then they let down the drawbridge of their hearts and then there's a heart-to-heart communication.

-That\'s what friendship is all about.
-People see that there is something in your heart that they don\'t have, and hopefully, they want to have it.
+That's what friendship is all about.
+People see that there is something in your heart that they don't have, and hopefully, they want to have it.

 Our Lord in the Gospel said to St. Peter, "Come, follow me, and I will make you into fishers of men" (Matt.
 4:19).

-It\'s a rather unusual phrase, "fishers of men."
+It's a rather unusual phrase, "fishers of men."
 And yet Our Lord used it very deliberately.

 If you think about what a fisherman is, most fishermen love their fishing.
 They love to be out fishing.
 They take very good care of their fishing.
 They think about the fish.
 They go to where the fish are.
 Nobody fishes from their living room.